Dick Butkus, Chicago Bears icon, dies at 80

 "Additional information will be provided when it is available."

-Butkus, who played from the Bears from 1965 until 1973 and was an iconic representative of the team for generations, was 80 years old.
+Butkus, who played for the Bears from 1965 until 1973 and was an iconic representative of the team for generations, was 80 years old.

 Butkus was born Dec.
 9, 1942, to a Lithuanian American family in the Far South Side's Fernwood neighborhood.
 He was the youngest of nine children.